popovserhii/array-ex/README.md

 # ArrayUtil
-The wrapper for specific PHP function
+The wrapper for specific PHP array function